elastio/bon/website/docs/guide/into-conversions.md

     The goal of the automatic `Into` conversions is to spare the caller from converting the types at the call site if an `Into` conversion exists.
 There aren't many types that implement `Into` conversions to complex type expressions involving references, tuples, arrays, function pointers etc.

-    There is probably a subset of simple type expressions for which `bon` may provide an automatic `Into` conversion.
-If you have a use case that needs such conversions to be automatic, please [open an issue] or see [below](#override-the-default-behavior).
+    Anyhow, there is likely a subset of simple type expressions for which `bon` may provide an automatic `Into` conversion.
+If you have a use case that needs such conversions to be automatic, you may [override the default behavior](#override-the-default-behavior) and consider to [open an issue].
     :::

 ## Override the default behavior

 Suppose automatic `Into` conversion qualification rules don't satisfy your use case.
 For example, you want the setter method to accept an `Into<(u32, u32)>` then you can use an explicit `#[builder(into)]` to override the default behavior.
-See [its docs](../reference/builder#into) for details.
+See [this attribute's docs](../reference/builder#into) for details.